FlowForwarding/LINC-Switch/docs/LINC_internals.md

     to the packet (via `linc_us4_instructions:apply/2`)

-        1. as a result, actions from *Apply-Actions* instruction *(Action List)* or from an *Action Set* can be applied to the packet (`linc_us4_actions:apply_set/1` or `linc_us4_actions:apply_list/2`)
+        1. as a result, actions from *Apply-Actions* instruction *(Action List)* p        or from an *Action Set* can be applied to the packet (`linc_us4_actions:apply_set/1` or `linc_us4_actions:apply_list/2`)

         2. also actions from a group’s bucket can be applied